 The Design and Technology Mark rewards departments who meet all the criteria described in the Self-Review Framework.

-If you have a passion for design and technology and want to inspire the next generation with your skills, now is the time to train to be a D&T teacher.
+If you have a passion for Design and Technology and want to inspire the next generation with your skills, now is the time to train to be a Design and Technology teacher.

 We know that strength in numbers is important.
-A powerful, driven and energised membership helps the D&T Association develop and present a strategic vision and gives us a strong voice when communicating to national policy makers, other government agencies and partners.
+A powerful, driven and energised membership helps the Design and Technology Association develop and present a strategic vision and gives us a strong voice when communicating to national policy makers, other government agencies and partners.

 Design and Technology (D&T) is the inspiring, rigorous and practical subject which prepares all young people to live and work in the designed and made world.